liluoyi666/AI-win11-Administrator/README.md

 </br>

 ## License
-This project is licensed under [LICENSE NAME].
+This project is licensed under [Apache 2.0].
 See `LICENSE` for details.
 </br>

 ## Developer's Message: